Towards AI-assisted Neutrino Flavor Theory Design: Results

 \subsection{\texorpdfstring{Search in $T_{19}\times \mathbb{Z}_{4}$ with $n_\phi\leq6$}{Search in T19 × Z4 with nphi ≤ 6}}

-In the $T_{19}\times \mathbb{Z}_{4}$ space with up to six flavon multiplets, AMBer explores a subspace of models that, to the best of our knowledge, has not been explored in the literature.
+In the $T_{19}\times \mathbb{Z}_{4}$ space with up to six flavon multiplets, \ac{AMBer} explores a subspace of models that has not been explored in the literature.
 This search space is more complicated due to the larger $T_{19}$ group.
-In this group, there are six irreducible triplet representations which can be multiplied to form a number of singlet or triplet representations, as shown in~\Cref{app:T19}. \Cref{fig:t19_distrubtion} shows the distribution of found models for this search.
+In this group, there are six irreducible triplet representations which can be multiplied to form a number of singlet or triplet representations, as shown in Supplementary Tab.
+2. \Cref{fig:t19_distrubtion} shows the distribution of found models for this search.
 As compared to the $A_4$ run, a more uniform distribution of models across the different representations are found, although there is a slight preference to place $E_i$ in singlets, $L_i,N_i$ in respective triplets

-This flavor symmetry allows AMBer to pack all lepton flavors, $L_i,E_i,N_i$, into their respective triplets, and still obtain the observed hierarchy.
+This flavor symmetry allows \ac{AMBer} to pack all lepton flavors, $L_i,E_i,N_i$, into their respective triplets, and still obtain the observed hierarchy.
 For example, consider the Dirac mass term for the charged-lepton sector, $\bar{L}E\phi_i H_d$ where $L$ and $E$ are in the $3_1$ and $3_2$ representation, respectively.
 Their tensor product decomposes into a $3_2 \oplus 3_3 \oplus \bar{3}_3$, which can subsequently be made into a singlet if there is a flavon in any of the conjugate representations present in the decomposition.
 This also points to a certain flexibility in this search space, as there are generally many ways to form group invariant interactions, particularly for Majorana masses of the right-handed neutrinos.
 In order to reduce parameters, the $\mathbb{Z}_4$ charges are likely being tuned to reduce the free parameters for models.